Xiyue-Wang/RetCCL/README.md

 ```
 @article{WANG2023102645,
 title = {RetCCL: Clustering-guided contrastive learning for whole-slide image retrieval},
+author = {Xiyue Wang and Yuexi Du and Sen Yang and Jun Zhang and Minghui Wang and Jing Zhang and Wei Yang and Junzhou Huang and Xiao Han},
 journal = {Medical Image Analysis},
 volume = {83},
 pages = {102645},